johnfanv2/LenovoLegionLinux/README.md

     - Currenlty, the hardware resets the fan curve randomly or if you change powermode, suspend, or restart.
 Just run the script again.
     - You might want to create different scritps for different usages.
 Just copy it and adapt the values.

+## Credits

+### Basis of this work
+Thank you for your work on Windows tools that were the basis of the Linux support:
+* [SmokelessCPU](https://github.com/SmokelessCPU), for engineering the embedded controller firmware and 4-zone RGB and Sprectrum keyboard support in [LenovoLegionToolkit] and the direct IO control of the embedded controller
+* [Bartosz Cichecki](https://github.com/BartoszCichecki), for creating [LenovoLegionToolkit], a Windows tool for newer Legion models that controls the Laptop with ACPI/WMI methods.
+Even this README is heavily inspired on it.
+* [0x1F9F1](https://github.com/SmokelessCPU), for reverse engineering the fan curve in the embedded controller firmware and creating the windows tool [LegionFanControl]https://github.com/0x1F9F1/LegionFanControl
+* [Mario Bălănică](https://github.com/mariobalanica), for his contributions to [LenovoLegionToolkit]
+* [ViRb3](https://github.com/ViRb3), for creating [Lenovo Controller](https://github.com/ViRb3/LenovoController), which was used as a base for [LenovoLegionToolkit]
+* [Luke Cama](https://www.legionfancontrol.com/), for his closed-source tool [LegionFanControl](https://www.legionfancontrol.com/) that controls older laptops with direclty with the embedded controller
+* [David Woodhouse], for his work on the ideapad Linux driver [ideapad-laptop](https://github.com/torvalds/linux/blob/0ec5a38bf8499f403f81cb81a0e3a60887d1993c/drivers/platform/x86/ideapad-laptop.c)

+### Contributors to Lenovo Legion Laptop Support
+:( Nothing here yet.